andagr/IncludeBrain/data/input/blog/post/firm-a-blog-aware-static-site-generator-in-fsharp/index.md

 (you know, because F#).

 The current status is that it works, but is not very lean.
-There are still quite a few manual steps that one has to do to set it up and use it, the plan is to fix that bit by bit by using [FAKE](https://github.com/fsharp/FAKE).
+There are still quite a few manual steps that one has to do to set it up and use it, the plan is to automate it bit by bit by using [FAKE](https://github.com/fsharp/FAKE).
 If you would like to help out you are very welcome to try it and if you are so inclined, add an issue or submit at pull request.

 Using a static blog-/site generator is just great, I have full control of how the pages are created, they are served with lightning speed and there's no worries about if the backend is up.
-Not to mention the flashback to the late 90's when I first started working with the web and all I did was put together pieces of HTML.
-Until I found out about PHP, which that was pretty awesome back then.
+Not to mention the flashback to the late 90's when I first started working with the web by putting together pieces of HTML.
+Until I found out about PHP...

 You can find the Firm repository, with instructions on how to get it up and running, at https://github.com/andagr/Firm.
 If you have any questions then feel free to post a comment here, or drop me an [email](mailto:andreas@includebrain.com).